adrien-dimitri/landing-page/README.md

 # landing-page
 Project: Landing Page

-In this project, I will attempt to deisgn a webpage from scratch with all the skills I acquired throught TOP (and of course with the help of Google)
+In this project, I will attempt to design a webpage from scratch with all the skills I have acquired through TOP (along with the help of Google, of course)

 Photo by Hugo Marin from Pexels